Chaos descends as Senate hearing on Trump's high court nominee opens

 Republicans also last year reduced the margin for advancing Supreme Court nominations from 60 votes in the 100-seat Senate to a simple majority in order to force through the confirmation of Trump’s first high court nominee Neil Gorsuch.

-As the hearing eventually got underway amid constant interruptions from protesters, Grassley sought to turn attention to Kavanaugh’s qualifications, calling him “one of the most qualified nominees - if not the most qualified nominee - I have seen.”
+Grassley sought to turn the attention to Kavanaugh’s qualifications, calling him “one of the most qualified nominees - if not the most qualified nominee - I have seen.”

 The Senate is likely to vote on confirmation by the end of the month.
 The court begins its next term in October.